-The left side panel features a giant acrylic window like the Define S. Its large and allows you see all of your PC components in the main chamber.
+The left side panel features a giant acrylic window like the Define S. It’s large and allows you to see all of your PC components in the main chamber.
 Even with the large window, the side panel is still pretty sturdy.

 A Closer Look at the inside

-At the top of the case there is ventilation holes, fan sliders to be mount a 240mm radiator or 2 x 120mm fans.
-The fan sliders are off set to be able to not interfere with most motherboard heat sinks.
+At the top of the case, there are ventilation holes, fan sliders to mount a 240mm radiator or 2 x 120mm fans.
+The fan sliders are offset to be able to not interfere with most motherboard heat sinks.

 On the right side of the case you have a large cutout for mounting your CPU heat sinks.
-Right below the cutout there are two SSD trays that are secured with a thumbscrew.
+Right below the cutout, there are two SSD trays that are secured with a thumbscrew.
 On the near the front of the case, on the other side of the wall there is a place to mount a 3.5” hard drive.
 There are several cutouts with grommets to pass your cables through to the front side of the motherboard tray.
-Finally there are three Velcro straps to be able to manage your cables.
-These are very convient and you can manage most of your cables with these three straps but it would also be benefical to add a few more cable tie locations to help further manage your cables.
+Finally, there are three Velcro straps to be able to manage your cables.
+These are very convenient and you can manage most of your cables with these three straps but it would also be beneficial to add a few more cable tie locations to help further manage your cables.

 Test System and Build Impressions